suttacentral/suttacentral/README.md

 This yaml docstring will be interpreted as OpenAPI's Operation Object.

 ## Docker modes
-There are different modes avaiable for our project.
+There are different modes available for our project.
 All of them can be run with command `make run-<env name>`

 #### Development